gacou54/starlette-resource/README.md

 # Starlette-resource
 [![Build Status](https://travis-ci.com/gacou54/starlette-resource.svg?branch=master)](https://travis-ci.com/gacou54/starlette-resource)

-[Starlette](https://www.starlette.io/) resource that helps you follow a layered architecture.
+[Starlette](https://www.starlette.io/) resource classes that helps you follow a layered architecture.

 This module was made to facilitate the implementation of a layered architecture.
 The `Resource` and` WebSocketResource` classes are essentially the same things as Starlette's